IU-PR/Capstone_project/content/docs/2024/startup_studio/week5.md

 # **Week #5**

+This week we completed the project page and resolved user authorization issues.
+On the backend, we improved project and application CRUD operations with better error handling.
+We also decided to revert to Prometheus for monitoring due to CAdvisor configuration challenges.
+Despite facing VM disconnection issues, we managed to overcome them and stay on track.

 ## **Frontend Development**
 We finished the project page with applications and collaborators listing.
 Also resolved an issue where the frontend could not identify an authorized user.
 This fix is currently under testing.